cartesi/docs/cartesi-rollups/core-concepts/optimistic-rollups.md

 The main advantage of Optimistic Rollups is that they are much cheaper than ZK Rollups.
 Posting a state update on-chain is minimal, and challenging a state update is also low.

-The main disadvantage is that state updates are not immediately final.
-It takes time for a state update to be fully accepted, and during this period, the state update is considered "optimistic" and can be challenged.
+The main disadvantage is that state updates take time to finalize and are not entirely accepted immediately.
+During this period, they are considered "optimistic" and can be challenged.

 ## Cartesi Rollups